Background pattern

 Pregnancy and breastfeeding

 Febuxostat Pharma Combix tablets contain lactose (a type of sugar).
-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

 • The recommended dose is one tablet per day.

-• The tablets are taken orally, with or without food.
+• Tablets are taken orally, with or without food.

-Febuxostat is marketed in film-coated tablets of 80 mg and 120 mg.
-Your doctor will prescribe the most suitable dose.
+Febuxostat is available in 80 mg and 120 mg film-coated tablets.
+Your doctor will prescribe the most suitable dose for you.

 Continue taking Febuxostat every day, even if you no longer have gout attacks.